Segun98/Segun98/README.md

 - Primarily a UI Engineer (ReactJS/NextJS)
 - I do back end stuff with Nestjs (express/fastify)
 - I Love GraphQL!
-- Fun fact: I studied Business in uni (BSc) ⚡
+- 'Fun' fact: I studied Business in uni (BSc) ⚡
-- "The rule is that you are confused, the exception is that everything is clear."
+- 'The rule is that you are confused, the exception is that everything is clear.'

 <!--
 **Segun98/Segun98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.